-Current and projected climate data were acquired from the AdaptWest West Project (AdaptWest Project 2022), comprising 33 parameters evaluated for their relevance in predicting E. rosea presence.
-Our ecological niche model utilized an ensembled mean of 13 projected climate simulations, CMIP6 AOGCMs (Mahony et al. 2022).
-Three bioclimatic layers were selected: degree-days below 0° Celsius, temperature annual range, and average precipitation (mm) in Autumn.
-These variables represent climatic extremes that typically constrain species distributions.
-These layers were deemed most suitable as many other bioclimatic layers either depend on various combinations of these variables or have high correlation with them, as noted by Root (1988).
-Climate data were downloaded at a 1-kilometer resolution and covered the period from 2000 to 2100 in 20-year increments (Mahony et al. 2022).
+Current and projected climate data were acquired from the Adapt West Project (AdaptWest Project 2022), comprising 33 parameters evaluated for their relevance in predicting E. rosea presence on November 11th, 2023.
+Our ecological niche model utilized an ensembled mean of 13 projected climate simulations, CMIP6 AOGCMs SSP3-7.0, where human influence on climate is moderate (Mahony et al. 2022).
+This dataset used a predicted emissions scenario that is considered "middle of the road" (Mahony et al. 2022).
+Climate data were downloaded at a 1-kilometer resolution and covered the period from 2000 to 2040 in two 20-year increments (Mahony et al. 2022).

-6.3.2 Data processing
+190 6.2.2 Data processing